 Before joining the Clinton Administration, Keating held several positions with the United States House of Representatives.
 He served as assistant floor manager for the Democratic leadership from 1986-1992 and, prior to that, as special assistant to the doorkeeper.

-Keating is a graduate of the University of Scranton, with a bachelor’s degree in political science, and he has an honorary doctorate of business administration from the University of South Carolina, and a second honorary doctorate of humane letters from Medical University of South Carolina and an honorary doctorate of leadership and governance from Africa University.
+Keating is a graduate of the University of Scranton, with a bachelor’s degree in political science.
+He has an honorary doctorate of business administration from the University of South Carolina, a honorary doctorate of humane letters from Medical University of South Carolina and an honorary doctorate of leadership and governance from Africa University.
 He was born in Scranton, PA.
 He and his wife Ann reside in McLean, VA.